-MY CAP It's only a piece of white muslin Perched on the top on my head.

-Perched on the top on my head, Its value to some may mean nothing, To me it's a symbol instead.
+MY CAP It's only a piece of white muslin Perched on the top on my head, Its value to some may mean nothing, To me it's a symbol instead.

 A symbol of hope, cheer and comfort, To those who are suffering and ill, To me it gives strength unbelieving, My work to perform with a will!